YazidJA/Dice/README.md

 # Dice

-Roll the dice with javascript !
+App to roll dices.
+Made with HTML/CSS/Javascript.